What does “monogatari” mean in Japanese?

 - monogatari – 物語 (ものがたり) : a noun meaning ‘story’, ‘tale’, ‘narrative’, or such in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-The definition and meanings are not so difficult, I think.
+The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

 - 物 : a kanji character widely used to mean ‘thing’, ‘stuff’, ‘event’, or such in Japanese.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the words they form.
 Actually, here, we could get the better understanding of “monogatari” through the detailed kanji check above.

 Example #1: how to say “story” in Japanese

-I love this magical tale.
+I love this story.

 Below are the new words used in the example sentence.

 - boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
-This is mainly used by boys and young males.
+This is used mainly by boys and young males.

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works after “boku” to make the subject in the sentence.

-- suki – 好き (すき) : one conjugation of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
+- suki – 好き (すき) : the stem part of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
 Native speakers, however, often use this as an individual word to mean ‘to like’ or ‘to love’ in Japanese.
-In the example, actually, this is used to mean ‘to love’.
+In the example, this is used to mean ‘to love’.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
+Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “suki” to make it sound polite.

 Example #2: another usage of “monogatari”